- Health and Social Services

 The agreement focuses provincial activities in a number of priority areas:

-For more information on the Francophone Affairs Program, please consult the 2011-2012 Annual Report.
-The 2012-2013 report will be posted as soon as finalized.
+For more information on the Francophone Affairs Program, please consult the 2013 – 2014 Annual Report (PDF).

 If you wish to contact the Francophone Affairs Program staff, please e-mail us at FAP@gov.bc.ca.
 We will gladly serve you in French or English.